WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

 A context containing the proposed properties, as well as a suggested minimal generic claim for including third party sources and a convenience field for responding to a published claim, is available at **[https://cooperation.org/credentials/v1/](https://cooperation.org/credentials/v1/)**

-For examples corresponding to the use cases in this paper, see [composable claims examples and reference application](https://codeberg.org/cooperation/LinkedClaims/)
+For examples corresponding to the use cases in this paper, see **[https://codeberg.org/cooperation/LinkedClaims/](https://codeberg.org/cooperation/LinkedClaims/)**

 ### Example: Standalone Claim - Review